mstratman/masfx.io/pages/how_to_solder/flashlight/leds.md

 <a data-fancybox href="/img/practice/pcb-practice-assembly3.png"><img class="img-fluid float-md-img ps-3" style="max-width: 350px" src="/img/practice/pcb-practice-assembly3.png" alt="Step 3: Add LEDs to flashlight" /></a>

 **Orientation matters for LEDs**. <span class="cc" markdown="1">They have a polarity.
-Current only flows through it in one direction</span>.
+Current only flows through LEDs in one direction.</span>

-The longer leg, called an *anode*, goes on the positive side which is marked with a "+" on the PCB.
+The longer lead, called an *anode*, goes on the positive side which is marked with a "+" on the PCB.

 <div class="cc" markdown="1">
-The shorter leg, called a *cathode*, goes on the negative side which is indicated on the PCB with a flat section of the LED outline.
+The shorter lead, called a *cathode*, goes on the negative side which is indicated on the PCB with a flat section of the LED outline.
 If you look closely at the LED itself, you'll find it also has a flat side which is useful for determining the polarity if its leads have been clipped.
 </div>
 <div class="cq" markdown="1">
-The shorter leg, called a *cathode*, goes on the negative side which is indicated on the PCB with a flat section of the LED outline, matching the flat side of the LED body.
+The shorter lead, called a *cathode*, goes on the negative side which is indicated on the PCB with a flat section of the LED outline, matching the flat side of the LED body.
 </div>